 We sent all of the faxes at night of course, so that the attorney retained by the American Gem Society would be able to start out the next day being highly effective, armed with all of the information required, to assist the American Gem Society with their crusade against internet diamond dealers.

 That’s because, in my humble opinion, this is a crusade against internet diamond dealers.
 Consequently, it’s backed by an organization that consists primarily of retail jewelry stores, which do not want to have to lower their prices to compete with internet diamond dealers for your business.

 Gemological laboratories such as the American Gem Society Laboratory (AGSL) exist to turn a profit, regardless of what they might want you to believe.
 Thus the next thing that we did to combat the American Gem Society’s crusade against internet diamond sales, was to telephone every one of the diamond cutters that we work with, and ask one simple question:

-Whiteflash features the American Gem Society logo at the bottom of the first page on their web site in a very prominent position.
-I wonder what Debi Wexler, the current CEO of Whiteflash, thinks about the urgent advice being given to diamond buying consumers this holiday season by the American Gem Society, the advice that suggests that they not buy diamonds online, that they not buy a diamond without being able to see it, touch it, and feel it.
+Whiteflash features the American Gem Society logo at the bottom of the first page on their website in a very prominent position.
+I wonder what Debi Wexler, the current CEO of Whiteflash, thinks about the urgent advice being given to diamond buying consumers this holiday season by the American Gem Society.
+The advice suggests that they do not buy diamonds online, that they not buy a diamond without being able to see it, touch it, and feel it.